Here is a list of our frequently asked questions about Twinwood Festival. Clicking on any question below will take you to our corresponding answer.

 The campsite stewards fill the pitch spaces as people arrive, so if you want to be next to a friend, you must arrive together.
 Generally the tents are in a separate area from the motorhomes and caravans, but we will always allow friends who arrive together to pitch up and park next to each other.

 Only ONE vehicle is permitted to park on a pitch, and that will be the vehicle in possession of the Campsite Pass.
-Please try to arrange to arrive at the venue together in one vehicle, but if it is not possible, then additional cars will be allowed to park in the public car park.
+Please try to arrange to arrive at the venue together in one vehicle, but if it is not possible, then additional cars will be allowed to park in the "Long Stay Car Park", but will need to have purchased a "Long Stay Car Pass", by ordering over the phone on 01234 824773.
 Extra cars are not allowed to drive into the campsites to ‘drop off' items so you will need to carry your clothes and toiletries to your friend's pitch.

 We recommend that you bring a fully charged Leisure Battery for use.
 However, if you do use a generator, please bear in mind that the majority of campers who (who believe there is no need for generator use at Twinwood Festival) find the noise of generators distressing.
 Any generator which is used, may only be operated for short periods of time, not exceeding 30 minutes and generators must not be used before 10.30am or after 9pm.
 We will continue to review this situation and we hope that by responsible and limited use, for short periods only, we will not have to make further restrictions or ban them in future.
 Please note that this rule does not apply to the Twinwood Events Generators used to power the lighting towers which are an essential Health and Safety Requirement.